cosmos/cosmos-sdk/docs/architecture/PROCESS.md

 1. Copy the `adr-template.md` file.
 Use the following filename pattern: `adr-next_number-title.md`
 2. Create a draft Pull Request if you want to get an early feedback.
-3. Make sure the context and solution is clear and well documented.
+3. Make sure the context and a solution is clear and well documented.
 4. Add an entry to a list in the [README](./README.md) file.
 5. Create a Pull Request to propose a new ADR.

-## What is an ADR?

-An ADR is a document to document an implementation and design that may or may not have been discussed in an RFC.
-While an RFC is meant to replace synchronous communication in a distributed environment, an ADR is meant to document an already made decision.
-An ADR won't come with much of a communication overhead because the discussion was recorded in an RFC or a synchronous discussion.
-If the consensus came from a synchronous discussion then a short excerpt should be added to the ADR to explain the goals.

 ## ADR life cycle

 ADR creation is an **iterative** process.
-Instead of having a high amount of communication overhead, an ADR is used when there is already a decision made and implementation details need to be added.
-The ADR should document what the collective consensus for the specific issue is and how to solve it.

-1. Every ADR should start with either an RFC or discussion where consensus has been met.
+Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect feedback through a GitHub Issue.

+1. Every proposal SHOULD start with a new GitHub Issue or be a result of existing Issues.
+The Issue should contain just a brief proposal summary.

-2. Once consensus is met, a GitHub Pull Request (PR) is created with a new document based on the `adr-template.md`.
+2. Once the motivation is validated, a GitHub Pull Request (PR) is created with a new document based on the `adr-template.md`.

+3. An ADR doesn't have to arrive to `main` with an _accepted_ status in a single PR.
+If the motivation is clear and the solution is sound, we SHOULD be able to merge it and keep a _proposed_ status.
+It's preferable to have an iterative approach rather than long, not merged Pull Requests.

-3. If a _proposed_ ADR is merged, then it should clearly document outstanding issues either in ADR document notes or in a GitHub Issue.
+4. If a _proposed_ ADR is merged, then it should clearly document outstanding issues either in ADR document notes or in a GitHub Issue.

-4. The PR SHOULD always be merged.
+5. The PR SHOULD always be merged.
 In the case of a faulty ADR, we still prefer to  merge it with a _rejected_ status.
 The only time the ADR SHOULD NOT be merged is if the author abandons it.

-5. Merged ADRs SHOULD NOT be pruned.
+6. Merged ADRs SHOULD NOT be pruned.

 ### ADR status